ynput/OpenPype/website/docs/artist_getting_started.md

 ## Updates

 If you're connected to your Studio, OpenPype will check for, and install updates automatically every time you run it.
-That's why during the first start, it will go through a quick update installation process, even though you might have just installed it.
+That's why during the first start it can go through a quick update installation process, even though you might have just installed it.

 ## Advanced Usage